Before providing any retirement advice it's probably a good idea to have a clear understanding of your meaning of "retirement".

 This is being further muddied by the heated political debates taking place throughout the world which clearly show that there are some very different views and expectations.

 When I was younger the concept of retirement was pretty clear.
 It was some day, far in the future, in which I wouldn't go to the office any more.
-I would have a pension which allowed me to live comfortably and my time would be occupied playing golf, mountain biking, travelling and doing whatever else … although at the time the "whatever else" was not very clear!!
+I would have a pension which allowed me to live comfortably.
+My time would be occupied playing golf, mountain biking, travelling and doing whatever else … although at the time the "whatever else" was unknown!!

 So to clarify my views I now think of this as a classical or traditional retirement.
-It is stopping employment at the mandatory age, with an adequate (usually defined benefit) pension plus other supplementary income to live your chosen lifestyle never having to earn any more money.
+It is stopping employment at the mandatory age, with an adequate defined benefit pension plus other supplementary income.
+Living your chosen lifestyle never having to earn any more money.

 Retirement advice was simple … save 15% of your earnings for 40 years and there should be enough for your retirement.